Skip advert

 • Still a fairly unknown brand in UK

-We do know that safety isn’t a concern, though, because all versions of the Dolphin come with plenty of kit; you don’t need to upgrade to a high-spec model to get all the latest tech.
+One source of good news, though, is that we know safety isn’t a concern, because all versions of the Dolphin come with plenty of kit; you don’t need to upgrade to a high-spec model to get all the latest tech.
 A 360-degree camera with parking sensors is standard, along with lane-keeping assist, blind-spot monitoring and autonomous emergency braking (AEB).
 You also get traffic sign recognition and speed limit assist technology on all models.

-Euro NCAP gave the Dolphin a five-star rating in 2023, scoring 89 for adult protection and 87 for child protection.
-Safety assist was rated at 79, which is a little behind the Smart #3, which was tested at the same time.
+Euro NCAP gave the Dolphin a five-star rating in 2023, although its safety assist score was only rated at 79, which is a little behind the Smart #3 which was tested at the same time.

 Euro NCAP safety ratings